Anderson-Lab/capstone-spring-2018-team-2/README.md

 <h3>
 <a id="hospitalization-model" class="anchor" href="#hospitalization-model" aria-hidden="true"><span class="octicon octicon-link"></span></a>Hospitalization Model</h3>
-<p>(Alex's Texts)</p>
+<p>(Alex's text)</p>

 <h3>
 <a id="behavior-models" class="anchor" href="#behavior-models" aria-hidden="true"><span class="octicon octicon-link"></span></a>Behavior Models</h3>
 <p>(Sonia's text)</p>
-<p>We further wanted to see if certain preventive care measures could be grouped together to simplify our prediction.
+<p>Our team further wanted to see if certain preventive care measures could be grouped together in order to simplify our prediction.
 We summarized the behaviors of respondents by those who follow or do not follow CDC guidelines and divided age into three categories: less than 40, 40-60, and greater than 60.
 We, however, did not see a greater improvement using this generalization, since it appears someone who is already getting regular checkups is also following through with recommended preventive care.
  </p>

 <h3>